 As a joint project of marketing agency Serviceplan, Vitrashop Group Visplay, Ansorg, and Vizona, the innovative ‘weShop’ project has been created in Munich.
 The joint design combines shop fitting, lighting and digital ‘shoppability’, and provides exciting insights into the point of sale of the future.

 Sweeping changes await bricks-and-mortar retailing.
-Driven by the competition of e-commerce, changed consumer behaviour and the increased demand for entertainment, shops are developing into activity realms to be experienced.
+Driven by the competition of e-commerce, changing consumer behaviour and the increased demand for entertainment, shops are developing into activity realms to be experienced.
 The expenditure and effort to attract customers, and to produce a lasting brand experience has increased at a tearing pace.
 Static shop concepts with wide assortments are quickly giving way to changing merchandising, smaller assortments, scenes set for the goods areas and radiant highlight areas.
-Numerous displays and touchpads show the increasing integration of online media into bricks-and-mortar retailing, and it will continue in the future of shopping in 2020.
+Numerous POS displays and touchpads show the increasing integration of online media into bricks-and-mortar retailing, and it will continue in the future of shopping in 2020.

 Europe’s largest independent communication agency, Serviceplan Group, gets closer to the heart of future trends in commerce and has now, together with the retail specialists, Visplay, Ansorg and Vizona, set up a store in which visitors can gain an insight into visionary retail design and technology.